English

 VOTERS ARE STRUGGLING FINANCIALLY

 Cost of living challenges are felt across the political spectrum and region.
-For example, 9 in 10 Trump voters (93%) say food and grocery prices are a big problem, as do 82% of Biden voters and 96% of third party and undecided voters.
+For example, 9 in 10 Republican voters (92%) say food and grocery prices are a big problem, as do 83% of Democratic voters and 91% of Independent voters.

 Three quarters (75%) of parents say child care and preschool costs are a problem, as do 68% of non-parents.
 Very large majorities in every region of the country say grocery prices (80%+) and child care costs (68%+) are problems.